What do you want to learn?

 Online shopping has become notorious for mass-produced retail experiences.
 In this climate, targeting parts of your unboxing experience directly at your customer can feel much more personal, going a long way toward developing a relationship with your brand.

 Your internal packaging needs are determined by the amount of excess space and impression that you want to create upon opening.
 Crinkled paper fills up empty space and makes your box look fuller.
-This helps to protect more fragile goods during delivery.
-To add a more luxury feel to your box, a customized tissue paper lining is a great option. it also adds more visual interest and branding to the interior.
+This helps to protect more fragile goods during last-mile delivery.
+To add a more luxurious feel to your box, a customized tissue paper lining is a great option.
+It also adds more visual interest and branding to the interior.

 2. Add custom branding to your box

 Custom boxes are what most businesses think of first when considering custom packaging.
-Custom printing the exterior is a relatively expensive method, because of the amount of ink used.
+Custom printing the exterior is a relatively expensive method because of the amount of ink used.
 Other options include using custom packaging tape or customized stickers, which you can use to decorate the exterior and interior of your box.
-This helps you to build brand recognition at a lower cost.
+This helps you to build brand recognition at a lower cost which is a great option for small businesses.

 3. Make the presentation of the product stand out